 - Forceful let-down or milk ejection reflex: This refers to the fact that your milk production is so abundant and comes out with such a strong flow, that your baby will try to swallow all of it.
 If your little one presents some of these symptoms you may have this reflex:

-- She swallows, coughs, and pants while breastfeeding.
+- They swallow, cough, and pant while breastfeeding.

-- She detaches frequently from the breast while being breastfed.
+- They detach frequently from the breast while being breastfed.

-- She makes “click” sounds while she breastfeeds.
+- They make “click” sounds while they breastfeed.

-Besides these two causes, choking can be due to your baby’s immature suction since she’s still learning how to breastfeed.
+Besides these two causes, choking can be due to your baby’s immature suction since they’re still learning how to breastfeed.

-Once you identify the causes, there are different strategies that you can use to avoid your little girl from choking:
+Once you identify the causes, there are different strategies that you can use to avoid your baby from choking:

 a) For the milk excess: